MuhammadSawalhy/bash-scripting/README.md

 Let's recap:

 It looks like a comment line at the file top most.
-There must not be spaces between `#`, `!` or the interpreter path, acording to Rayan.
-When you are lazy and you don't include it in your script, the default s set to the following:
+There must not be spaces between `#`, `!` or the interpreter path, according to Rayan.
+Also, when you are lazy and you don't put it in your script, the default is set to the current environment of the terminal.
+> If you are at a terminal and running the Bash shell and you execute a script without a shebang then Bash will assume it is a Bash script.

+Example:
 ```bash
 #!/bin/bash
 echo "Peace upon you from bash!"